wote-dev/blackcubesecurity/README.md

 ![BlackCube demo](./demo.gif)

-_The demo shows secrets being flagged from the working tree and git history._
+_The demo shows how the secuirty linter works._

 ## What BlackCube Checks